edgeworx/docs/content/en/docs/apps/port-broker.md

 If your outbound data using Port Broker requires a specific protocol, add `scheme` followed by the desired protocol.

-Deploying such a configuration would result in a port being opened on the Controller host, and all incoming tcp traffic would be tunneled to `agent-1`, port 5000.
+Deploying such a configuration would result in a port being opened on the a public host, and all incoming tcp traffic would be tunneled to `agent-1`, port 5000.

 The public address can be retrieved in the Portal (in the Application details, and/or microservice